neilgee/genesischild/readme.md

 - Beaver Builder full width CSS styles added - leaves header and footer elements intact but full width for inner page.
 - Genesis Theme defaults now in */includes*
 - Generic landing page added

+###Modular Approach
+At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.
+- customize.php contains all the Customizer options.
+- output.php renders the Customizer options CSS
+- responsive-menu.php adds the Genesis Responsive Menu
+- scripts-styles.php contains all JS and CSS files for inclusion
+- theme-defaults.php contains all the theme defaults
+- widgets.php contains all the widgets that need to be registered
+- woocommerce.php contains all the woocommerce functionality, commented out snippets included
+- class-featured-custom-post-type-widget.php widget for the Genesis Featured Custom posts
+- plugins.php is only used by me which contains a list of installable plugins via TPGMA